Do the Dwarf Cavendish produce bananas?

 How Fast Does This Plant Grow:

 The Banana Plant grows very quickly when compared to other plants.
-This plant isn’t really a tree; it’s ‘trunk’ is actually like an onion, it is layers of leaves compiled on top of each other.
+This plant isn’t really a tree; it’s ‘trunk’ is actually like an onion or a stalk of celery, Never pick it up by the ‘trunk’- you will likely break it in half!
+It is layers of leaves compiled on top of each other.
 Because of this, it requires a lot of water to flourish, and thus grows quickly.
 The bottom leaves will turn brown and droop then drop as new ones appear.
 This is normal- the plant needs to shed it’s outter ‘skin’ (which includes the leaf) in order to grow.
 When the environment is favorable, the plant then produces a ‘vine’ with a beautiful flower which becomes the fruit; bananas.
 It also bears ‘pups’ which will replace it when the mother plant dies after providing the fruit.

 This was the plant as i received it from a friend in June 2018.
 The ‘stalk’ was only about 3-4″ high with a few leaves.